kr239/Macintosh-SE-Reloaded/README.md

 # List of parts to save from the Macintosh SE Board

-* **SIMM Sockets** - NEARLY IMPOSSIBLE TO GET.
-If you can get some from here: https://www.peconnectors.com/sockets-pga-cpu-and-memory/hws9229/ then do so!
+* **SIMM Sockets** - If you can get some from here: https://www.peconnectors.com/sockets-pga-cpu-and-memory/hws9229/ then do so!

   Re-using and cleaning up your old ones involves desoldering.
 These need a lot of heat as there are a lot of connections to the ground plane.
 Pre-heat the joints, maybe add a dab of proper Kester 63/37 eutectic LEADED solder (none of that RoHS crap), flood with flux.
 * **PDS Socket** - Amphenol/AMP/AVX DIN-41612 3-row, 96-pin connector (Style-C) - Available new, but still worth reclaiming as sifting through the minute variations of parts is an arse...